+Consistent with EER's views, we have incorporated the costs to date associated with the June 2022 market events.
 A series of conditions affecting the NEM led to the triggering of the administered price cap36, suspension of the spot market, and around 500 market interventions from 12 to 24 June 2022.
 In accordance with the National Electricity Rules (NER), certain costs associated with these events are passed on to retailers.

-Consistent with EER's views, we have incorporated the costs associated with the June 2022 market events approved by AEMO and AEMC to date.
-This includes costs of \$45,000,550 in Queensland for the RERT, direction costs and compensation relating to the administered pricing and NEM suspension.37 This equates to \$0.90/MWh (calculated by dividing these costs by Queensland's total energy requirements).
-Once the remaining costs are finalised, it would be appropriate to consider including them in notified prices in future.38
+In total, the costs were estimated at \$44,730,000 for Queensland.37 This included costs associated with the RERT, direction costs and compensation relating to the administered pricing and NEM suspension.38 This equates to \$0.89/MWh, which is calculated by dividing these costs by Queensland's total energy requirements.